freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/closest-pair-problem.md

 # --description--

-Provide a function to find the closest two points among a set of given points in two dimensions, i.e. to solve the [Closest pair of points problem](<https://en.wikipedia.org/wiki/Closest pair of points problem> "wp: Closest pair of points problem") in the *planar* case.
+Provide a function to find the closest two points among a set of given points in two dimensions.

 The straightforward solution is a O(n<sup>2</sup>) algorithm (which we can call *brute-force algorithm*); the pseudo-code (using indexes) could be simply: